awsdocs/aws-single-sign-on-user-guide/doc_source/enable-mfa.md

 + Do not use the option **Require Them to Provide a One\-Time Password Sent by Email** if your users must sign in to the user portal to access their email\.
 For example, your users might use Office 365 on the user portal to read their email\.
 In this case, users would not be able to retrieve the verification code and would be unable to sign in to the user portal\.
 For more information, see [Require Them to Provide a One\-Time Password Sent by Email](#require-otp)\.
 + If you are already using RADIUS MFA that you configured with AWS Directory Service, then you do not need to enable MFA within AWS SSO\.
 MFA is an alternative to RADIUS MFA for Microsoft Active Directory users of AWS SSO\.
 For more information, see [RADIUS MFA](#about-radius)\.

+**Note**
+MFA in AWS SSO is not supported for use by [external identity providers](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html)\.

 ## Authentication Methods<a name="mfa-methods"></a>

 Authentication methods help you determine the level of security that you want to enforce across all your users during sign\-in\.
 MFA has the following methods available: